highcharts/highcharts/docs/dashboards/highcharts-component.md

 To get started quickly we need to load the JavaScript and CSS files in the following order.

 1. To be able to use Highcharts Component you first have to load [Highcharts](https://code.highcharts.com/highcharts.js) as usual and the [Dashboards](https://code.highcharts.com/dashboards/dashboards.js) to bind them together.
-    Order of the imports is important, so make sure that the Dashboards module is imported after the Highcharts module.
+    The order of the imports is important, so make sure that the Dashboards module is imported after the Highcharts module.

     ```html
     <script src="https://code.highcharts.com/highcharts.js"></script>